Pereira-Luc/LSTM-AI-Stocks/README.md

 # LSTM-AI-Stocks
-AI for Stock Trading #GetRichQuick

-To run the program:

-mpiexec -n 20 python .\main.py

-To run on super comuter use batch script
+Use Bash Scrip to run the program Tested on IRIS